damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 export default Gisapia
 ```

+As we can see above, it is a simple object that only contains the properties associated with the Gisapia character.

 <br/>
 <br/>

 ### 3.2.4.
 Factory design pattern when selecting a character

-Each character object in the application is created when creating an instance of the CharsFactory class and passed outside using the getChar method (when the character is selected by the user).
+Each character object in the app is created when creating an instance of the CharsFactory object and passed outside using the getChar method when the character is selected by the user.

 <br/>

-The example below shows this solution (objects/CharsFactory.js):
+The example below shows discussed object (objects/CharsFactory.js):

 ```
 class CharsFactory {